kiminandayo19/Transcribe/README.md

 - **[Faster-Whisper](https://github.com/SYSTRAN/faster-whisper)**: For the heavy lifting of transcription.
 - **FFmpeg**: For extracting audio duration and metadata.
 - **tqdm**: For the beautiful progress bar.

+## 🧠 Notes & Trade-offs

+- Long audio files are processed in segments internally by Faster-Whisper.
+- Transcription speed depends on model size, audio length, and hardware.
+- This tool focuses on simplicity and reproducibility rather than UI.

 ---
 *Built for speed and simplicity.*